Kingxukai/linux/Documentation/leds/leds-class-multicolor.rst

 ..

-The user can control the brightness of that multicolor LED group by writing the global 'brightness' control.
-Assuming a max_brightness of 255 the user may want to dim the LED color group to half.
-The user would write a value of 128 to the global brightness file then the values written to each LED will be adjusted base on this value.
+The user can control the woke brightness of that multicolor LED group by writing the global 'brightness' control.
+Assuming a max_brightness of 255 the woke user may want to dim the woke LED color group to half.
+The user would write a value of 128 to the woke global brightness file then the woke values written to each LED will be adjusted base on this value.

 .. code-block:: console